pazegn/pazegn.github.io/_pages/research.md

 </small><br><br/></div>

+**Institutional Quality and CO₂ Emissions in Latin America: Panel Evidence from 17 Countries, 2002–2020**, written by Dias, A. S. S., Paz, E. G. N., & Nogueira, J. M. *In preparation for submission.* <br/>
+<small>[<a href="javascript:void(0)" onclick="visib('INSTITUTIONS')">Abstract</a>] </small>

+<div id="INSTITUTIONS" style="display: none; text-align: justify; line-height: 1.2" ><small>
+This ongoing research examines the relationship between institutional quality and CO₂ emissions across 17 Latin American countries between 2002 and 2020.
+The study uses panel data to analyze six dimensions of governance while accounting for economic characteristics including income, trade openness, and foreign direct investment.
+The research aims to assess whether different components of institutional quality exhibit distinct relationships with environmental performance in the Latin American context.
+</small><br><br/></div>

+**Mitigating the Environmental Impacts of Maritime Transport: Instruments, International Experiences, and Challenges for Brazil**, written by Castro, M. B., Paz, E. G. N., & Nogueira, J. M. *In preparation for submission.* <br/>
+<small>[<a href="javascript:void(0)" onclick="visib('MARITIME')">Abstract</a>] </small>

+<div id="MARITIME" style="display: none; text-align: justify; line-height: 1.2" ><small>
+This ongoing research examines the instruments used to mitigate the environmental impacts of maritime transport and considers how the Brazilian experience relates to practices adopted internationally.
+The study combines an analytical review of the literature with regulatory, technical, and institutional sources, covering multilateral governance, economic instruments, technologies and operational measures, and port environmental management.
+The research aims to understand how different mitigation strategies operate across the maritime sector and how their combination can inform environmental management in the Brazilian context.
+</small><br><br/></div>

 **Analysis of Educational Mismatch and Gender Wage Disparity in Brazil**, written by Ferreira, C. R. A., Paz, E. G. N., & Branco, T. C. *In preparation for submission.* <br/>
 <small>[<a href="javascript:void(0)" onclick="visib('INCOMPAT')">Abstract</a>] </small>